Scientists now know how male funnel web spiders became so dangerous

 Funnel webs are considered one of Australia’s most fearsome spiders, but their ability to kill humans is by accident rather than design, our new research shows.

-IN FINDINGS published today, we reveal how the highly toxic and quick-acting venom of male funnel-web spiders is likely to have developed as a defence against predators.
+In findings published today, we reveal how the highly toxic and quick-acting venom of male funnel-web spiders is likely to have developed as a defence against predators.

 When male funnel-web spiders are young, their venom is potent mainly to insects, which they eat.
 But once males start searching for a female mate, they must leave the safety of their burrows.
 That’s when their venom becomes potent to vertebrates such as reptiles and mammals – including humans.